COS301-SE-2026/Tyto-PhishShield/docs/SRS/Software-Architecture-Specification.md

 1. The system shall handle XP transactions and leader board updates within **500ms** of user action.
 2. The system shall load “Teachable moment” screens within **1s** of clicking a link on a phishing email.
 3. The admin dashboard shall update live analytics and leaderboard data within **3 seconds** of receiving new event data through WebSocket communication.
+4. The system must maintain a server error rate of less than 0.1% when subjected to a load up to 500 concurrent users.
+5. The system must maintain a 95th percentile response time of under 3 second for all API requests when subjected to a load up to 500 concurrent users.

 **Tactic:** Spread the load accross 2 API gateway instances, make use of caching for non-live reads, optimize database indexing.